 Finishing the basement in your home is a great way to increase your living space without disturbing your home’s footprint.
-Finished basements can make great family rooms, recreation rooms, media rooms, and home gyms, which makes them a fantastic option for growing families that need a little more room to spread out at home.
-Before undertaking a basement remodel, however, you should be aware of some of the conditions that are unique to basements that can affect how you can remodel the space.
+Basements can make great family rooms, recreation rooms, media rooms, or home gyms, which makes them a fantastic option for growing families that need a little more room to spread out.
+Before undertaking a basement remodel, however, you should be aware of some of the conditions unique to basements that can affect how you can remodel the space.

 What’s Different in a Basement Remodel

 In some ways remodeling a basement can be a lot like remodeling other areas of your home.
 You’ll need to finish the floors, walls, and ceiling, and you’ll select new materials and make decisions such as how to layout space and what you plan on using it for when it’s done.
 There are also a lot of ways in which a basement remodel differs from the rest of your home improvements, however, that you need to consider before you get started.

 By definition, your basement is located below grade or beneath ground level.
 Being below grade means that your basement is going to be subject to a lot more moisture than other levels of your home.
 So, any refinishing of the area needs to have a vapor barrier put in to help stop the transfer of moisture into the finished space.
 This vapor barrier needs to go over the studs of the walls and under your finished flooring.